luyadev/luya/docs/guide/app-assets.md

 # Application Assets

-Asset files like CSS or JavaScript are resources you have to integrate in your web project but organize them in "package" like folders, so called Asset Bundles.
-Assets are based on [Yii2 Asset Bundles](http://www.yiiframework.com/doc-2.0/guide-structure-assets.html) you may read more detailed informations about.
+Asset files like CSS or JavaScript are resources which you have to integrate in your web project but organize them in a "package" like folders, called Asset Bundles.
+Assets are based on [Yii2 Asset Bundles](http://www.yiiframework.com/doc-2.0/guide-structure-assets.html) you may read more detailed information about.
 The LUYA assets describe just another way of including them into you project.

-An example class of an asset where files are located in `@app/resources` and includes the `css/styles.css` into the view files where the asset is loaded.
+Below, an example class of an asset where files are located in `@app/resources` and includes the `css/styles.css` into the view files where the asset is loaded.

 ```php
 namespace app\assets;